-She has held several leadership positions including serving as acting Director of Communications and Special Projects for the Black Women’s Health Imperative, Communications and Partnerships Director for WomenHeart: The National Coalition for Women with Heart Disease, Program Director for the CBCF’s Congressional and Louis Stokes Urban Health Policy Fellows programs, and coordinator of the National Minority AIDS Council’s Women of Color and online advocacy programs.
-She also currently serves on the advisory board of the Tigerlily Foundation, an education and advocacy organization that provides support services and raises awareness of breast cancer in young women.
+Dr. Lubin has held several leadership positions including serving as founding Director of the American Medical Group Foundation’s Measure Up/Pressure Down national hypertension education and quality improvement campaign.
+As project director, she developed and managed a $3 million budget, secured national partnerships and executed an outreach and marketing strategy that resulted in the participation of over 140 medical groups and health systems including the Mayo Clinic, Kaiser Permanente, and Cleveland Clinic.
+Combined, these groups deliver care to more than 42 million patients.
+She has also served as acting Director of Communications and Special Projects for the Black Women’s Health Imperative, providing strategic communications support for the organization’s health reform and breast cancer advocacy efforts.
+Dr. Lubin was also Communications and Partnerships Director for WomenHeart: The National Coalition for Women with Heart Disease, Program Director for the CBCF’s Congressional and Louis Stokes Urban Health Policy Fellows programs, and coordinator of the National Minority AIDS Council’s Women of Color and online advocacy programs.

-A former CBCF Public Health Fellow and Ronald McNair Research Fellow (University of Tennessee), she holds a Bachelors of Arts in psychology (cum laude) from Florida State University, Masters in Public Health from Emory University and certificate for specialized study in political psychology from Stanford University.
-She is currently working on a PhD in sociology at Howard University.
+She earned a Bachelors of Arts in psychology (cum laude) from Florida State University, Masters in Public Health from Emory University, certificate for specialized study in political psychology from Stanford University and PhD in sociology from Howard University.